Published: Apr 12, 2021Time to read: 6mins Category: Recruitment

-How to Implement an ATS: 13 Things You Need to Accelerate ROI
+How to Implement an ATS: 13 Things to Accelerate ROI

 A lot of work goes into selecting the right applicant tracking system (ATS) for your organization.
 Especially at the enterprise scale.
 You assembled a team of stakeholders—recruiters, hiring managers, talent acquisition leaders, HRIS admins, procurement, finance, and others.
 Together, you documented your recruiting and hiring process to determine which talent acquisition system would work your way.

 You researched all the latest features and functions of a modern ATS and determined which provider would help your team work efficiently and attract the skilled and savvy job seeker.
 You wrote a request for proposals (RFP) and reviewed vendor responses.
 And you sat through demos and asked all the right questions.

 Now you’re done, right?
 Wrong!
 Don’t dismiss your selection team just yet.

 STILL IN SELECTION MODE? | 'How to Choose the Right Applicant Tracking System (ATS) for Your Organization '

 Final Step in Selecting an ATS: Preparing for Implementation

 Implementing an enterprise ATS is a major project.
 There’s recruiting workflows to configure, hiring manager dashboards to develop, a candidate portal to customize to your employer brand, and applicant data to migrate.
 And that’s just a few of the tasks ahead.

 The good news is that your recruiting solution provider has done this before—and many times if you went with an experienced company.
 Their approach to implementing your ATS should’ve been spelled out thoroughly in their proposal, so there shouldn’t be any surprises now.

 Still, your talent acquisition technology vendor can’t do it alone.
 They’ll need input from the same stakeholders who served on your selection team.
 So after thanking your team for their hard work, enlist their support in developing a plan for successful implementation of your new recruiting solution.